eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 > - Consensus is a way to build reliable distributed systems with unreliable components.
 > - Blockchain-based distributed systems aim to agree on a single history of transactions.
 > - Proof of work and proof of stake are not consensus protocols, but enable consensus protocols.
-> - Many blockchain consensus protocols are "forkful".
+> - Nodes and validators are the actors of the consensus system.
-> - Forkful chains use a fork choice rule, and sometimes undergo reorganisations.
-> - In a "safe" protocol, nothing bad ever happens.
-> - In a "live" protocol, something good always happens.
-> - No practical protocol can be always safe and always live.
+> - Slots and epochs regulate consensus time.
+> - Blocks and attestations are the currency of consensus.

 The Consensus Layer (CL) is a fundamental component that ensures the network's security, reliability, and efficiency.
 Originally, Ethereum utilized Proof-of-Work (PoW) as its consensus mechanism, similar to Bitcoin.
 PoW, while effective in maintaining decentralization and security, has significant drawbacks, including high energy consumption and limited scalability.
 To address these issues, Ethereum has transitioned to Proof of Stake (PoS), a more sustainable and scalable consensus mechanism.